lookshe/nepenthes/website/index.md

 TO EXPERIENCE SIGNIFICANT CONTINUOUS CPU LOAD.

 Great effort has been taken to make Nepenthes more performant and use the bare minimum of system resources, but it is still trivially easy to misconfigure in a way that can take your server offline.
-This is especially true if some of the agressive, less well behaved crawlers find your instance.
+This is especially true if some of the very aggressive, less well behaved crawlers find your instance.

 ***YET ANOTHER WARNING***
 -------------------------